 Q: How can the Chamber help me and my business?

 A. Our value proposition is very simple and straightforward.
-By joining our Chamber you also become a member of two other prestigious national organizations at no extra cost to you: the U.S. Chamber and the U.S. Hispanic Chamber of Commerce.
-In addition to benefiting from programs offered by our Chamber, you will have access to their programs.
+By joining our Chamber you also become a member of two other prestigious national organizations at no extra cost to you: the U.S. Chamber and the U.S. Hispanic Chamber of Commerce, both located in Washington, DC.
+In addition to benefiting from programs offered by our Chamber, you will have access to their programs also.
 Furthermore, we offer excellent networking and educational events; but, in addition, we organize annual regional events such as our government procurement fairs and matchmaking events.
-Moreover, we are the only business organization centered on the Chesapeake Bay region and, thus, our political advocacy and influence continues to grow at all levels of government in Pennsylvania, Delaware, West Virginia, Maryland, Virginia and Washington, DC.
-Finally, we leverage the exonomic and technological strength of our rgion for your business' benefit.
+Moreover, we are the only regional business organization centered on the Chesapeake Bay region and, thus, our political advocacy and influence continues to grow at all levels of government in Pennsylvania, Delaware, West Virginia, Maryland, Virginia and Washington, DC.
+Finally, we leverage the economic and technological strength of our region for your business' benefit.

 Q: May I use the Chamber logo on my website?

 A: Mid-Atlantic Chamber of Commerce members are encouraged to use on their websites the Chamber logo with "Member of" and the “year” included as part of the logo.
-To obtain a copy, call 240-686-0055 or log in to the Member-only section to download a copy.
+To request a copy of the logo, call.

 Q: How can I find a list of upcoming Chamber events?